-NEDonBoard had the pleasure of attending the 2019 NED Awards ceremony on 27th March.
-The event took place at the Claridge Hotel in Mayfair.
+NEDonBoard had the pleasure of attending the 2019 NED Awards ceremony.
 It recognised the work and contribution of non-executive directors, chairs and senior independent directors across 7 categories: Not–for–Profit/Public Service Organisation, Private/Private Equity Backed, FTSE AIM, FTSE All Share, FTSE 100, Dame Helen Alexander ‘NED to Watch’ and Lifetime Achievement Award.
 In this blog post, we share some of the evening’s highlights.

 - A room representing UK boards.
 The NED Awards ceremony was very well attended with hundreds of non-executive directors and boardroom experts meeting and networking.
 The room was a good representation of UK boards: